J. C. Hallman: Say Anarcha: A Young Woman, a Devious Surgeon, and the Harrowing Birth of Modern Women's Health

 Hallman was interviewed about his work in uncovering the details of Anarcha's life and death by filmmaker Josh Carples in the documentary Remembering Anarcha, which was an official selection of the San Francisco Black Film Festival in 2020.
-Hallman linked Sims’ experimentations on young black women to the ongoing health crisis in Africa regarding the treatment of obstetric fistula, a condition that results from complications during childbirth, in a piece about Alica Emasu, founder of the Terrewode Women's Community Hospital, for The Baffler.
-Up until recently, Sims has been regularly lauded as the father of gynecology and had worked to cure fistulas, though Hallman uncovered his radical experimentations on enslaved men and women to read "like snippets lifted from the pages of a horror story," questioning Sims's altruism due to his feelings of disgust at diseases of the female pelvic region.
+Hallman linked Sims’ experimentations on young black women to the ongoing health crisis in Africa regarding the treatment of obstetric fistula, a condition that results from complications during childbirth, in a piece about Alice Emasu, founder of the Terrewode Women's Community Hospital, for The Baffler.
+Up until recently, Sims has been regularly lauded as the father of gynecology and had worked to repair fistulas, though Hallman uncovered his radical experimentations on enslaved men and women to read "like snippets lifted from the pages of a horror story," questioning Sims's altruism due to his feelings of disgust at diseases of the female pelvic region.
 Rather, Hallman notes, Sims was motivated by a chance at immortalizing himself in the annals of medical history.

+Say Anarcha: A Young Woman, a Devious Surgeon, and the Harrowing Birth of Modern Women's Health was published in June 2023, and was widely praised.
+The New York Times called the book "a truly astounding tale...compelling and well-researched" and "an important book [that] deserves to be read widely."
+The Brooklyn Rail called the book "an instant classic" and "a new masterpiece" and noted that "Hallman had done what no scholar had previously succeeded in doing, namely unearthing information about Anarcha independent of Sims's tendentious accounts of her life."
+Publishers Weekly praised the book in a starred review as "innovative and riveting...a must-read," and Booklist, also a starred review, called the book "commanding and affecting...and grimly relevant."

+Say Anarcha reveals Anarcha's final resting place, a marked grave in a remote Virginia forest.
+After completing the book, Hallman began a search for descendants of Anarcha and her husband, Lorenzo.
+He succeeded in locating living family members, who have since visited the gravesite.
+Work is ongoing to ensure that the gravesite is properly protected and memorialized.

 Critical Reception and Press

-The Chess Artist: Genius, Obsession, and the World’s Oldest Game
+The Chess Artist: Genius, Obsession, and the World's Oldest Game

 To research The Chess Artist, which details the story of his friendship with Glenn Umstead, Hallman visited Elista, Kalmykia to interview Kirsan Ilyumzhinov, first president of Kalmykia and president of FIDE from 1995 to 2018, about chess.
 The book was described in The Boston Globe as "vivid journeys through the territories of friendship, passion for a game, and chess history and described in The Arizona Republic as "a chess book like no other, irreverent, insightful, and funny."